 NUNM has many active student groups on campus overseen by the Student Government Organization (SGA).
 These include professional organizations, as well as clubs of common interest and leisure.
 If you can’t find an organization in which you’re interested and have an idea to start your own, students are encouraged to do so!
 SGA will even donate monies to get the movement going.

-Contact the SGA Clubs and Organizations Liaison or Director of Student Life or SGA page (either website or their Moodle page) for more information including how to become a club.
+Contact the SGA Clubs and Organizations Liaison or SGA page (either website or their Moodle page) for more information including how to become a club.

 |Anthroposophical Medicine Club||The Anthroposophical Medicine Club’s mission is to bring a new medical perspective to NUNM by bridging scientific research with intuitive insight, an approach first developed by Rudolf Steiner.
 Through lectures from the Anthroposophical community, NUNM students will expand their diagnostic abilities and be able to offer more individualized treatment plans to their patients.|